simplajs/simpla/README.md

   <a href="https://slack.simpla.io"><img src="http://slack.simpla.io/badge.svg" alt="Slack"></a>
   <img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg" alt="PRs welcome">
 </p>

-Simpla is a modular, open content framework for frontend developers.
-It's built on top of [Web Components](https://webcomponents.org), and powered by a JSON API.
-It integrates with any frontend stack.
-Use it to assemble your own modern CMS.
+Simpla is an open, modular, frontend content framework built on Web Components.

+Create dynamic content with HTML and edit it inline.
+Ditch the server and use Github as your backend.
+Push everything to static a CDN.
+Integrate into any stack instantly.
+Assemble your own lightweight CMS.

 ```html
 <!-- Block of editable richtext -->